Meet our team

 A born-and-raised Alaskan, Emily was drawn to architecture by her desire to improve the way communities impact the natural environment.
 She’s passionate about bringing teams together to develop collaborative, creative solutions.
 Emily’s past experience includes designing the first cross-laminated timber structure built in Oregon as part of an expansion of the Oregon Zoo.
 In 2015, Emily received a travel research fellowship to study mass timber applications in Europe, and she’s now a sought-after speaker at industry conferences on mass wood topics.
 In 2016, Emily was recognized as a Daily Journal of Commerce Woman of Vision.

 Bachelor of architecture, Cornell University

 Jennifer brings expertise in navigating complicated projects, tight budgets, external partners, and multiple stakeholders.
-She is an astute communicator and enthusiastic leader with an interest in development projects that are creative, sustainable, and have enduring social value.
-At Kaiser Group, Jennifer wears many hats, including roles in business development, marketing, and project management.
+She is an astute communicator and enthusiastic leader with an interest in projects that are creative, sustainable, and have enduring social value.
+At Kaiser Group, Jennifer wears many hats, including business development, marketing, and project management.
 Previously, she was creative director at Mercy Corps, driving marketing and fundraising operations for the $437 million global humanitarian organization.

 Bachelor of arts in art history, University of Oregon